owlbarn/tutorial/book/symbolic/README.md

 Array.iter (fun parent -> connect_descendants [| parent |] [| child |]) uniq_parents
 ```

-Therefore, the users can use the operators to build an graph representation, here is an example:
+Therefore, the users can use the operators to build a graph representation.
+Here is an example:

 ```ocaml
 open Owl_symbolic